Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/entity_extraction_type_2/README.md

     ```
 3. Initializing `node tfm_ner` and adding abilty:- `train`, `infer`

-    here we are importing ability to train and infer model.
+    Here we are importing ability to train and infer model.
     ```
     node tfm_ner {
         # train, infer